fgci-org/ansible-role-slurm/UPGRADE.md

 Switch from FGCI to OHPC slurm packages
 ---------------------------------------

+NOTE 2021-09-30:
+Changes has been made to slurm role after writing this doc.
+It may not be relevant anymore.
+Now by default the slurm is coming from ohpc.

 In general one needs to be careful with slurmdbd and run it in the foreground during upgrade to monitor progress.
 See http://slurm.schedmd.com/quickstart_admin.html#upgrade